Betamethasone belongs to a class of medicines known as corticosteroids (more commonly called steroids).

 Betamethasone belongs to a group of medicines called corticosteroids.
 It is sometimes referred to simply as an oral steroid.

-Oral steroids like betamethasone are used to treat a large number of conditions.
+Oral steroids like betamethasone are used to treat a wide variety of conditions.
 Some examples include autoimmune diseases (for example, systemic lupus erythematosus, autoimmune hepatitis, sarcoidosis); joint and muscle diseases (for example, rheumatoid arthritis); and allergies and asthma.
 They are also used in the treatment of some cancers.
-Betamethasone works by stopping the release of certain chemicals in the body which cause inflammation.
+Betamethasone works by interfering with the release of certain chemicals in the body which cause inflammation.

 Betamethasone is also prescribed as a replacement treatment for people who are not producing enough natural corticosteroid in their bodies due to an adrenal gland disorder called congenital adrenal hyperplasia (CAH).